-Massachusetts Institute of Technology is simply looking for the best out of the best, the ones who stand out among the special.
-But even with that, you can definitely achieve your dream of being one of the special ones to get admitted into one of the best universities in the US.
+Massachusetts Institute of Technology is simply looking for the best of the best: applicants who stand out among the exceptional.
+Even with that level of competition, you can still work toward your dream of being one of the students admitted into one of the best universities in the US.
 So, make sure to check out the MIT admission process and tips below.

 Admissions Process at MIT

-Again, applying to MIT is challenging and takes more than the regular process, but following this step-by-step process will improve your chance of getting in.
+Again, applying to MIT is challenging and takes more than the typical process, but following this step-by-step guide can help you stay organized.
 Remember that you don’t want to make any mistakes, so you need all the help you can get to have a seamless process.
-So, here’s how to begin your admission process into MIT.
-(Note: this is mainly focused on the undergraduate application process at MIT, the graduate admissions steps differ per study program)
+Here’s how to begin your admission process into MIT.
+(Note: this is mainly focused on the undergraduate application process at MIT; the graduate admissions steps differ by study program.)

 Step 1.
 Create a MyMIT Account

-Once you have done that, you will be able to complete your application, get your interviewer’s contact information and name, join the MIT mailing list, and track your application progress.
+Once you have done that, you will be able to work on your application, request recommendations, receive updates from MIT Admissions, and track your application materials through the portal.

 Step 2.
 Finish Your Online Application

 To complete your application, log into your MIT account, where most of the application work is done.
-Here, you will be required to fill out several pieces of information, including your biographical information, test scores, awards, academic history, employment history, advanced classes you’ve taken, extracurriculars, and your test score.
-Every applicant must be made aware of the application deadlines — whether you are applying for the Early Action or the Regular Action.
+Here, you will be required to fill out several pieces of information, including your biographical information, test scores, academic history, activities, employment history, and any advanced classes you have taken.
+Every applicant must be aware of the application deadlines for Early Action and Regular Action.
+MIT’s current undergraduate deadlines are November 1 for Early Action and January 5 for Regular Action.

 Step 3.
 Submit Your Standardized Test Scores and Secondary School Report